CmPA/iPic3D/Documentation/readme.txt

 $ make install

-2. Install the MPICH2 that supports -lmpe library.
+2. Install the MPICH2 (or OpenMPI) that supports -lmpe library.
 For example, this one: http://www.mcs.anl.gov/research/projects/mpich2/downloads/tarballs/1.3.2p1/mpich2-1.3.2p1.tar.gz During the installation of MPICH follow all the instructions in the README file.

+Newer versions of OpenMPI should be fine by default in a linux distro.

 3. Set environment variables:

 $ PATH=mpich2_install_path/bin/:$PATH
 $ PATH=hdf5_install_path/lib/:$PATH
 $ LD_LIBRARY_PATH=hdf5_install_path/lib/:$LD_LIBRARY_PATH

+Note: these paths can also go at the beginning of the makefile.

 where mpich2_install_path is the path to the installed MPICH2, and hdf5_install_path is the path to the installed HDF5.